IdentityPython/pyFF/docs/using.rst

 Using pyFF
 =============

-pyFF has two command-line tools: pyff and pyffd.
+pyFF has three command-line tools: pyff, pyffd and pyff_mdsplit.

 .. code-block:: bash